-$\mathsf{ESR}{\mathsf{CO}}$ is the equivalent series resistance of the output capacitor.
+ESR{CO} is the Equivalent Series Resistor of output capacitor.

-When low ESR ceramic capacitor is used as output capacitor, the impedance of the capacitor at the switching frequency dominates.
+When a low ESR ceramic capacitor is used as the output capacitor, the impedance of the capacitor at the switching frequency dominates.
 Output ripple is mainly caused by capacitor value and inductor ripple current.
 The output ripple voltage calculation can be simplified to: